TEnders64/OnlinePython_Lectures/week2/lecture1.md

   - We need to separate out our representation of data and the relationships between data into tables.
   - But it's not good enough to just separate.
 We need to be concerned about repetition.
     - Structured data strives to follow the DRY principle as well.
 The process is called Normalization.
-    - Let's build out an ERD in MySQL Workbench to help us visualize.
+    - Let's build out an ERD (blueprint of our database) in MySQL Workbench to help us visualize.

 ####ERD Lemo
 - Actors & Movies